ProgrammingGreek2002/artificial-intelligence/README.md

 a) Plot the examples/observations.

-b) Write a function kmeans() that implements K-means clustering algorithm for k clusters, such that
+b) Write a function kmeans() that implements K-means clustering algorithm for k clusters, such that:

 a.
 It chooses the first k data points as initial centroids.